United Church of Christ Mental Health Network

 • Sign Up for MHN News

-• MHN at UCC General Synod
+• MHN at UCC General Synods

 • The Journey Continues Blog

-• Contact the MHN
+• Contact Us

 Hard weeks by Kirk Moore

-September 14, 2020 By Kirk Moore
+September 14, 2020 by Kirk Moore

 A member of the congregation I serve died a couple of weeks ago.
 It was awful.
 Many of the networks of people and many of the feelings surrounding their untimely death has left the congregation, their friends, and me very unsettled.
 They’re’s grief, confusion, anger, exhaustion, anxiety, and a whole lot of really unknown feelings.